Prashant-1490-B/ARP_Spoofing_Detector/README.md

 A real-time **ARP spoofing detection tool** built using **Python** and **Scapy**, designed to monitor local network traffic and identify suspicious **IP ↔ MAC address changes** that indicate **ARP poisoning / Man-in-the-Middle (MITM) attacks**.

-This project focuses on **low-level packet analysis**, helping understand how ARP-based attacks work and how they can be detected defensively.

 ---